gitGNU/gnu_pyformex/HOWTO-dev.rst

 - See a status of what has changed (use it often!)::

     git status

+  If you have installed the aliases as mentioned above, you can also use the short form `git st`.
+This will give you the status report,without the untracked files, which is handy if you tend to collect many files in your git directory that should not be in the repository.
+If you want to see the untracked files as well, use `git su` (or `git status`).

 - Pull in the changes from the remote repository (like `svn up`)::